redhat-cip/edeploy/docs/AHC.rst

 * First, testing the memory bandwidth of a single core per socket
 * Then, testing all the cores at the same time (once by forking the process, once by threading sysbench)

-This procedure is repeted for the given list of block sizes : 1K, 4K, 1M, 16M, 128M, 1G, 2G
+This procedure is repeated for the given list of block sizes : 1K, 4K, 1M, 16M, 128M, 1G, 2G

 The overall cpu computing power compared with the raw power of a single core provides a good indicator of CPU's scalability.